-Just as expected, the adventure was full of opportunities to meet new people, make new discoveries, and yes, we did “force” ourselves to sample some delicious craft drinks along the way.
-Read on to discover the best craft drinks near Toronto.
+Just as expected, the adventure was full of opportunities to meet new people, make new discoveries, and yes, we did “force” ourselves to try some delicious craft drinks along the way.

 In a world where craft breweries are all the rage, 7/62 Craft Brewers’ owner, Scott Williams decided the only way to stand out from the crowd was to not stand out – to take brewing beer back to its basics and simply brew good beer.
 There are no flavourful twists to be found here.
 In other words, you won’t see a raspberry-infused, or grapefruit-flavoured brew on the menu at their taproom and retail store.
 Their beers are simple and straightforward – they are literally producing “simply good beer.”